singnet/snet-cli/README.md

 ## Getting Started

-These instructions are for the development and use of the SingularityNET CLI.
+The instruction down below describes the installation of the SingularityNET CLI.
-For further details, please check our full [Documentation](http://snet-cli-docs.singularitynet.io/).
+Please check our full [Documentation](http://snet-cli-docs.singularitynet.io/).

-### Installing with pip
+### Prerequisites

-#### Install prerequisites

-You should have python with version 3.11 and pip installed.
+You should have Python>=3.10 with pip installed.

-Additionally you should install the following packages:
+Additionally, you should make sure that you have the following packages in your system:

 * libudev
 * libusb 1.0

-If you use Ubuntu (or any Linux distribution with APT package support) you should do the following:
+If you use Ubuntu (or any Linux distribution with APT support) you could run the following:

 ```bash
 sudo apt-get install libudev-dev libusb-1.0-0-dev
 ```

-#### Install snet-cli using pip
+### Install snet-cli using pip

 ```bash
 $ pip3 install snet.snet-cli
 ```

-#### Enabling commands autocomplete
+### Enabling commands autocompletion
-If you want to enable auto completion of commands, you should install the following package
+If you want to enable the autocompletion of commands, you should install the
 * python-argcomplete

-On ubuntu (or any Linux distribution with APT package support), you should do the following
+On ubuntu (or any Linux distribution with APT support), you could run the following

 ```bash
 sudo apt install python-argcomplete